zrose3/GithubActions/README.md

 # Do not submit a pull request to `kgerot/GithubActions` or `dteske/TraviCI`.
 Not following this instruction can ruin the lab for others, so pay attention.

-(I receive around 60 pull requests every semester and have to manually delete each request and action run.)
+(I receive around 60 pull requests every semester and have to manually delete each request and action run.
+Your actions will automatically fail if you open a pull request)

 # Github Actions Lab